 This isn’t cheating by any stretch of the imagination, but just leveraging technology to make up for issues with local internet connections.

 There are also others who use VPNs because they want to stay connected to their home regions when out of the country.
-Fortnite can be banned by the internet carriers of some nations, so there are players who can’t even log in without a VPN.
+Fortnite can be banned by the internet carriers of some nations, so there are players who can’t even log in without a private network.

 For these players, using a VPN is the only way they can legitimately continue to play Fortnite without running afoul of the law.

 The big reason why VPNs are an issue with Fortnite has less to do with the software than what it offers players.
 Epic takes cheating fairly seriously in Fortnite, to the degree that they don’t just block a user’s account from playing the game – they ensure that the player won’t be able to log in by blocking the player’s unique IP address.